REEKRAJROY/REEKRAJROY/README.md

 <!--### Hi there 👋-->
 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I am Reekraj Roy a CSE sophomore, bibliophile and coding enthusiast from India!
+I am Reekraj Roy a cse sophomore
 <!-- Actual text -->

 You can find me on [![Twitter][1.2]][1] or on [![LinkedIn][2.2]][2].